Monday, February 19, 2018

 Lunar Eclipse & Blood Moon

-Supermoon because the moon would be at the nearest position to the earth in its orbit, 360,199 km compared to average of 382,900 km.
+At Supermoon, the moon would be at the nearest position to the earth in its orbit: 360,199 km compared to average of 382,900 km.
 It would appear 14% larger and 30% brighter.
-A bluemoon because it's the second full moon of the month.
-Thirdly, a total lunar eclipse or the bloodmoon.
+Its a Bluemoon because it's the second full moon of the month.
+Thirdly, a total lunar eclipse or the Bloodmoon.
 This happens when the earth is aligned in between the sun and the moon in a straight line.
 Bloodmoon would appear when the blue colour sunlight would be filtered by the earth's atmosphere leaving the red and orange light being projected onto the moon surface.

 Not to miss out of this one-in-a-lifetime rare event, we decided to join the crowd at Yayasan Sabah organized by the Sabah Stargazers.